 What is GDPR and how will it affect you?

-You may have heard about changes to Data Protection laws coming into effect in May – General Data Protection Regulation or GDPR.
+You may have heard about changes to Data Protection laws that came into effect in May – General Data Protection Regulation or GDPR.

 The new laws mean that we will be asking our students questions in a slightly different way.
 We want to give everyone the opportunity to be clear about how they wish to be contacted and what they would like to hear about.